Pordenone: Economy

-Pordenone is renowned above all for the production of ceramics and terracotta.
+Pordenone is known for the production of ceramics and terracotta.

 The city, which has always been an agricultural area, developed significantly in the nineteenth century in the textile sector, in parallel with the industrial revolution and industrial development accompanies the post-war period.

 Following the 2007 global financial crisis, Pordenone experienced a deepening economic crisis.
 This was compounded by several factors, including, on the one hand, the country's uncompetitiveness, labor costs, poor infrastructure, overly expensive energy, and a lack of funding for innovation.

-The city's decline is being countered by the fact that Pordenone has diversified industrial sectors, divided into industrial districts (Brugnera, Maniago, Meduno, San Vito al Tagliamento), made up of small and medium-sized enterprises capable, through innovation and resourcefulness, of facing the crisis and being architects of the revitalization of the area.
+The city's decline is being countered by the fact that Pordenone has diversified industrial sectors, divided into industrial districts (Brugnera, Maniago, Meduno, San Vito al Tagliamento), made up of small and medium-sized enterprises capable, of facing the crisis and helping on the revitalization of the area.
 In 2022 the most important companies operate in the household appliances sector, as well as metalworking, furniture, and food industries.